integr8ly/manifests/README.md

 make push/all
 ```

-So be sure you have added your components to that and kept the Makefil upto date!
+So be sure you have added your components to that and kept the Makefile upto date!